XSEDE/ipf/docs/INSTALL.md

 IPF using RPM might look like:

-/usr/bin/ipf_configure_xsede –rpm --resource_name <RESOURCE_NAME> --workflows=extmodules,compute,activity --publish_to_xsede --amqp_certificate /etc/grid-security/cert_for_ipf.pem --amqp_certificate_key /etc/grid-security/key_for_ipf.pem  –modulepath /path/to/modules –scheduler slurm –slurmctl_log <PATH TO slurmctl.log>
+/usr/bin/ipf_configure_xsede --rpm --resource_name <RESOURCE_NAME> --workflows=extmodules,compute,activity --publish_to_xsede --amqp_certificate /etc/grid-security/cert_for_ipf.pem --amqp_certificate_key /etc/grid-security/key_for_ipf.pem  --modulepath /path/to/modules --scheduler slurm --slurmctl_log <PATH TO slurmctl.log>

 These options mean:

-–rpm        IPF was installed using RPM; this lets us know where files should be on disk
+--rpm        IPF was installed using RPM; this lets us know where files should be on disk

-–resource_name        The name of your resource.
+--resource_name        The name of your resource.
 Not necessary if xdresourceid is in your path
-                                   and returns the desired name –workflows           Comma delimited list of workflows to configure.
-Values can include: compute, activity, extmodules, services –publish_to_xsede        Necessary if you wish to configure your workflow to publish to XSEDE’s AMQP service for inclusion in Information Services
+                                   and returns the desired name --workflows           Comma delimited list of workflows to configure.
+Values can include: compute, activity, extmodules, services --publish_to_xsede        Necessary if you wish to configure your workflow to publish to XSEDE’s AMQP service for inclusion in Information Services

-–amqp_certificate        The path to the certificate to use to authenticate with XSEDE’s AMQP
+--amqp_certificate        The path to the certificate to use to authenticate with XSEDE’s AMQP

-–amqp_key                  The path to the key for your certificate
+--amqp_key                  The path to the key for your certificate

-–modulepath                The MODULEPATH where the modulefiles for software publishing are
+--modulepath                The MODULEPATH where the modulefiles for software publishing are
                                     found.
 If not specified $MODULEPATH from the user environment will be used.

-–scheduler                   The batch scheduler in use on your resource.
+--scheduler                   The batch scheduler in use on your resource.
 Typically slurm.

-–slurmctl_log               The path (including filename) of your slurmctl log file, used in the
+--slurmctl_log               The path (including filename) of your slurmctl log file, used in the
                                     activity workflow.